We have volunteer opportunities to suit a variety of interests, skills and availability. Here are a few current needs:

 Internships at Weis

 We are committed to mentoring students through internship programs for high school and college students.
-Meet some of the students currently interning at Weis, and contact us to learn more or discuss possible positions and projects.
+Meet some of the students currently interning at Weis, and learn more about applying for an internship.

 Please Contact Us to Join the Team!

 Paul and his family's ties to Weis go back to the Camp Midvale days, and he remains committed to seeing the Center flourish.
 Paul keeps the property mowed, including the large recreation field.
 He has also assisted on several event planning committees, volunteered at events, and is always ready to lend a hand.

 Doug moved to Ringwood when he was about 5, and still lives here.
 He graduated from Montclair State University in 2017 with a B.A. in Business Administration, and is pursuing a Masters in Public Administration at Rutgers.
 Doug is a formal Master of Ceremonies for area events and loves to hike and play frisbee.
 In his free time, you can see Doug and his friends cleaning litter from the local roads, and he volunteers at Weis events and helps with building repairs and painting.
 Doug says: "I first stumbled upon Weis in elementary school, when my mom took me there to enjoy nature.
 Through weekends hanging around the Center and school field trips there, Weis became a special place to me.
 When is shut down, I felt that Ringwood had lost another historic gem within it's Ramapo Mountains.
 When I learned that the Highlands Nature Friends were working to resurrect it, my friends and I instantly offered to assist.
 Weis is one of the special things about my home that makes me proud to live here".